 (female/dream/ocean vs. conscious/man/sky.

 It doesn't matter anymore.
 I am glad I bought this on DVD, and that the image is so gorgeously clear I can count the water rivulets down Connie Sellecca's luxuriant gamin limbs.
 I applaud the way the giant turtle is used so sparingly - appearing mainly at the climax, and fading away with an unforgettable dive into the depths and all the ensuing Tarot-card ready references that connect The Bermuda Depths with the arcane language of the collective unconscious.Though this dream girl aspect ("have I only imagined her?") often irritates me in other films, it works here as there's plenty of evidence she's more than just a male fantasy or a psychotic hallucination.
 The men who don't believe she's real are--after all--trying to catch a turtle the size of a Victorian mansion on a boat barely the size of one of its flippers.
 And besides, she's real to Magnus, and to us, watching.
-We never see him through other people's eyes talking to the air, for example.
-She's never seen by anyone else - she only comes out when he's alone.
-Eric (Carl Weathers) and Poulis (Burl Ives) have no doubt about the turtle, but don't believe Jennie is real.
-If the Jennie thing was all done as some kind of Harvey-Walter Mitty style fantasy we wouldn't even be having this conversation because, ugh.
-If there was some big reveal where a mad scientist is behind it all and/or it's a scam and the scammer would have got away with it if not for those rascally kids, or really if it relied on any rational or even metaphysical 'explanation' it would undo the spell, and be cheap, I'd be out.
-But the way it's all filmed, the way the story goes down, it never loses its Jungian "one-the-one" beat, where the film itself is a dream within a dream, and there is no waking, only a renouncement of one layer of the dream, which may or may not be a transition to adulthood.
+We never see him talking to the air, for example.
+Though she's never seen by anyone but Magnes (except Eric--at the very end--and then we don't see the version of Jennie he sees, the image that produces such a wave of all-consuming horror, but it's clearly not Connie Sellecca), we know it's ridiculous for Eric (Carl Weathers) and Poulis (Burl Ives) to have no doubt about the existence of the gigantic turtle, and yet to refuse to believe Jennie is real.

 |My early childhood anima - the mermaid girl from the old Marine Boy |